OpenNebula/docs/source/quick_start/deployment_basics/try_opennebula_on_kvm.rst

     # sudo bash minione

-This option is suitable for bare-metal hosts to utilize HW virtualization, however the deployment will fallback to emulation (QEMU) if running on virtual machine or CPU without the virt. capabilities.
+This option is suitable for bare-metal hosts to utilize HW virtualization.
+The deployment will fallback to emulation (QEMU) if running on virtual machine or CPU without virtualization capabilities.

 Validation
 ==========